sagarshreesha/bindr-file-sharing/README.md

-# Bindr - Tag Based File Sharing
+# Tggr - Tag Based File Sharing

 Put your credentials to `.env`.